WebCoursify/webcoursify.github.io/content/4-MVC-View/3-FormAjax.md

 AJAX allow us to send http request and receive responses in the background.
 Here's an example (using *jQuery*):

+{% highlight javascript %}

 $.ajax({
     url: '/api/login', // the url to request
     type: 'GET', // http method

     // The parameter to contain in the request
     data: {'username': '...', 'password': ...},

     // The callback function if the request is success
     success: function(res){
         // res is the http response
         ...
     },
     error: function(e){
         // when some error happens, for example
         // the status code of the response represents
         // error (4XX, 5XX), this function will be called.
         // And the e object contains the error information ...
     }
 });

+{% endhighlight %}

 It's very simple, just define: